and-7/nova_helper/README.md

 -read_data(file,bandpass) reads in the csv data file and selects a specific bandpass.
 It returns Numpy arrays observer, JD, magnitude, uncertainty.

+-remove_points(observer,JD,magnitude,uncertainty,target_JD) accepts Numpy arrays of observation data, as well as an array of JD points a user would like to remove from the set.
+If a target JD is within 0.001 days of an observation in the input data set, then that point will be removed.

 -return_obs_data(observer,JD,magnitude,uncertainty) creates a nested list with the observation data, sorted by observer code, in descending number of observations.
 Any observer code with less than 10 observations is not included.
 The returned list is of the format [ [[observer1],[JD1],[mag1],[uncer1]] , [[observer2],[JD2],mag2],[uncer2]] , ...].

 -combined_sorted_data(obs1,JD1,mag1,uncer1,obs2,JD2,mag2,uncer2) combines two sets of data consisting of observer, JD, magnitude, and uncertainty, and sorts in order of ascending JD.
 It returns lists obs, JD, mag, uncer.